greyatom-school/the-minerva-project/FEWD/sprint_1/readme.md

 ![airbnb project](https://raw.githubusercontent.com/greyatom-school/the-minerva-project/master/FEWD/sprint_1/2.Basics_of_CSS/images/final.png)

+If you are stuck in between, you can refer to the complete solution of the project [here](https://drive.google.com/file/d/1tShhhm-8YOomj9zbJmMqhpqs0aEWjIAJ/view?usp=sharing)

 - Sprint project: ARK studio

 At the end of this sprint you should be able to build an ARK Studio landing page.